New York State Idling Law (6 NYCRR 217-3)

 Visit DEC's "You're the Key to Being Idle Free" webpage for additional information and resources for idling in New York State.

-The ACT regulation requires applicable medium- and heavy-duty vehicle (M/HDV) manufacturers to sell a percentage of their total sales in New York State as zero-emission vehicles (ZEVs) starting in model year (MY) 2025 with increasing ZEV sales through MY 2035.
-Transit buses, motor coaches, and emergency vehicles are exempt from the ACT regulation.
-The ACT regulation does not require M/HDV fleets, owners, operators, or dealerships to purchase ZEVs, nor does it directly require dealerships to sell certain percentages of ZEVs or near zero-emission vehicles (NZEVs).
+The first section of the ACT regulation (6 NYCRR 218-4.1) requires applicable medium- and heavy-duty vehicle (M/HDV) manufacturers to sell a percentage of their total M/HDV sales in New York State as zero-emission vehicles (ZEVs) starting in model year (MY) 2025 with increasing ZEV sales through MY 2035.
+Transit buses, motor coaches, and emergency vehicles are exempt from the ACT sales requirements.
+The ACT regulation does not require M/HDV fleets, owners, brokers, operators, or dealerships to purchase ZEVs, nor does it directly require dealerships to sell certain percentages of ZEVs or near zero-emission vehicles (NZEVs).
 The ACT regulation does not regulate out-of-state M/HDV sales.

 The ACT ZEV sales percentages for M/HDV manufacturers for New York State are as follows: